Ezinnem/musicPage/README.md

 # musicPage

-A static website for music community
+A static website for music community.